na-na-hi/renget/archive/stscript.md

 __Configuration, automation, and using the LLM__
 TODO
 TODO: mention that /genraw doesn't use streaming?
-TODO: discuss making scripted cards end-user friendly and easy to set up
+TODO: discuss making scripted cards end-user friendly and easy to set up + reflush all vars + conversation lifecycle changes

 __HTML5 minigames and hacking STscript__
 Remember how popups can be used to render any kind of HTML code?
 You can do that in the conversation too.
 Try sending the following message: `<h2>asd</h2>` or `<button>Click</button>`.
 First you'll notice your message getting printed as a heading, and then as a legitimate button you can click.
 It won't do anything, of course, but this gives us some options.